microsoft/ResponsibleAIAccelerator/README.md

 ## About this repository
-This repo demonstrates how you can use the Azure Machine Learning [Responsible AI dashboard](https://github.com/microsoft/responsible-ai-toolbox#introducing-responsible-ai-dashboard) to evaluate and debug your machine learning models, to help reduce error and fairness issues in your model predictions and data driven decisions.
+This repo demonstrates how you can use the Azure Machine Learning [Responsible AI dashboard](https://github.com/microsoft/responsible-ai-toolbox#introducing-responsible-ai-dashboard) to evaluate and debug your machine learning models, to help reduce error and fairness issues in your model predictions and make data-driven decisions.
 It describes three different demonstration implementations of the dashboard, covering a financial services scenario, a health care scenario, and a higher education scenario.